-In March, through a process permitted by the state’s constitution, the Mississippi Legislature approved a competing medical marijuana ballot initiative, Initiative 65A, which Mississippians for Compassionate Care argues will not lead to a functional medical marijuana program.
-The campaign is working to clarify for voters how to fill out their ballots given the confusing structure of the questions about initiatives.
+In March, through a process permitted by the state’s constitution, the Mississippi Legislature approved a competing medical marijuana ballot initiative, 65A, which contained far more restrictions.
+Mississippians for Compassionate Care, the campaign backing Amendment 65, argued that 65A would not create a functional medical marijuana program.
+Voters decisively rejected the legislature’s competing measure.

 Mississippi is one of the 27 states that have decriminalized — or, in 11 cases, legalized — personal-use marijuana possession.
 First offense possession of 30 grams (a little more than an ounce) is punishable by a $250 fine instead of jail time and a civil summons as opposed to arrest, as long as the offender provides proof of identity and a written promise to appear in court.